Casecommons/developer_guides/README.md

 # Contributing

 Nothing written in this guide is set in stone.
-It's my desire to work together with everyone interested in Ruby coding style, so that we could ultimately create a resource that will be beneficial to the entire Ruby community.
+If you disagree or want to add to it please bring it up during standup or send an email with your rule/justification.